 I was just cruising around on the internet the other day when I came across an article by Cosmo on the “Designer Vagina” (1).
 Naturally I had to read on.

-Apparently “Cosmetic surgery to 'improve' the look of female genitals is becoming more and more prevalent” but "information on the internet about such procedures is often misleading, and sometimes downright false.
+Apparently “Cosmetic surgery to “improve” the look of female genitals is becoming more and more prevalent” but the ” information on the internet about such procedures is often misleading, and sometimes downright false.
 Adding to the problem, there are also no universal guidelines to standardise these types of surgeries.
 This is extremely worrying for anyone thinking about altering their lady bits.”

 As I pondered the Designer Vagina – my first thought was… do the women who are getting these procedures done, have any idea of the impact on their bodies and potential sexual pleasure?

 Who is it making it better for?
 What kind of sex is that?
-From whose point of view?
-Is it from a porm movie where everyone looks the same?
+Is it from a porn movie where everyone looks the same?
 What kind of mate are they attracting?

 It certainly doesn’t sound like ecstatic, intimate sex where couples love each, and find pleasure in each other and themselves regardless of their different shapes and sizes.

-Another reason women get the surgery is because they feel unattractive or ashamed of their bodies.
-This shame can stem from many origins, it can be religious, from toxic relationships, abuse, low self esteem.
-The question of why people don’t like themselves can be answered in many different ways, but I do wonder what level of self hatred towards the body would cause a woman to decide that mutilating herself is the only option for love and acceptance.
+Another reason women do it is because they feel unattractive or ashamed of their bodies.
+This shame can stem from many origins, it can be religious, from toxic relationships, abuse, low self esteem – the question of why people don’t like themselves can be answered in many different ways.
+But I do wonder what level of self hatred towards the body would cause a woman to decide that mutilating herself is the only option for love and acceptance.